MarlonHGnirum/Ship-Ticketing-System/README.md

 # Ship-Ticketing-System
-This a simple system built using Visual Basic
+This a ship ticketing system built using Visual Basic.
+This project was made during my second year in college.